 We recommend providing increased investment in Title V of the JJDPA to ensure Youth PROMISE Committees are able to hold local planning sessions to assess what is needed in the local community and how to address those needs to better support young people of color and their families.
 We recommend that these funds can be used for mental health services and diversion at the point of, and prior to, arrest including civil citations, family resource centers, healing programs, mobile crisis units, and truth and reconciliation practices.
-We further recommend expanding the JJDPA.
-Eligible uses of Title II funds include restorative justice and diversion, and other racial and ethnic disparity reduction programming areas that are currently restricted/limited for funding.
+We further recommend increasing funding for Title II of the JJDPA and expanding eligible uses of funds to include prevention and community-based services.